ComplexPlatform/KDE-dotfiles/README.md

 	spicetify apply
 	```

 6. Go to System Settings.
 For Plasma Style, set it to CullaX.
 For Application Style, set it to gtk2.
-Click `Configure GNOME/GTK Application Style...`, set the GTK2 and GTK3 theme to FlatColor.
+Click `Configure GNOME/GTK Application Style...`, set the GTK2 and GTK3 theme to FlatColor if you're using wpgtk's GTK template.
 For icons, just copy my custom Papirus icons to `~/.local/share/icons` and apply.

 If wpgtk doesn't work for some reason, go to Options tab and make sure `pywal` is selected under `Select your backend:`.
 Click save.
 Then go to Wallpapes tab, add a random image, and click set after it fetches the colors.
 Import the color scheme again, click save, and then click set once again.